Dentists

 Who this page is for

-Practice owners who want a quick public check before asking a vendor for fixes.
+Practice owners who want a quick public check and copy-ready fix steps.

 Office managers responsible for appointment links, phone CTAs, insurance pages, and service updates.